marv0/marv0.github.io/pages/about.md

 menu: false
 date: '2023-05-23 23:06:59'
 title: aboutme
-description: Hello, world!👋 I'm Marvin Ogot, an entrepreneur and software engineer based in Nairobi, Kenya.
-Welcome to my blog!
+description: Marvin Ogot is an entrepreneur and software engineer leveraging technology as a tool to solve day-to-day problems and drive business success.
 permalink: /about/
 ---
 <img class="img" src="/assets/img/uploads/#" alt="Marvin Ogot">